sfnw-dev-owner/process-manuals/Half_Roof/half_roof.md

     --- bit in the plastic container\
     --- drill perpendicular to the floor

 -   Make a mark on the bottom inside of the 1x6 white board (at the top of the jig) 6¼ inches in from each end.
 This will help to align the half roof when it is installed on the home.
+There is a pattern block that will make this easy; that block fits over the end of the 1x6 white board.
 {{< pagebreak >}}
 ![&nbsp;](images/half_roof_07.png)